-Approximate cost of project: Nearly $1 million, much of which was provided by the Great Lakes Restoration Initiative.
+Approximate cost: $1 million, most of which was provided by the Great Lakes Restoration Initiative

-Key partners (public and private): Great Lakes Restoration Initiative, Buffalo Niagara Riverkeeper, New York Department of Environmental Conservation, Buffalo Urban Development Corporation, U.S. Environmental Protection Agency, National Oceanic and Atmospheric Administration, and the U.S. Forest Service.
+Key partners: Great Lakes Restoration Initiative, Buffalo Niagara Riverkeeper, New York Department of Environmental Conservation, Buffalo Urban Development Corporation, U.S. Environmental Protection Agency, National Oceanic and Atmospheric Administration, and the U.S. Forest Service

 Types of jobs created: Biologists, ecologists, landscape architects, heavy equipment operators and general laborers.
 More than 50 local construction workers and professionals worked on the project.